MionKit/mion/packages/router/README.md

 import {mikroKitRouter, route} from '@mikrokit/router';

 @route({
-  functionName: 'sayMyName', // renaming the function name
+  fieldName: 'sayMyName', // renaming the function name
   validateField: 'name', // field name used to identify the function's parameters data
   serializeField: 'name', // field name used to identify the function's returned data })